 Yet Dortmund would take control before the break as a great ball and hold up play from Reus saw the returning forward play into the path of Dembele, who finished coolly past Cierzniak.
 Some super play from Sahin and Kagawa then set up Reus for his first, another tap-in, as Kagawa was denied a hat-trick by the offside flag late on.

 Goals, goals and more goals

 After seven first half goals, the teams would be forgiven had they decided to ease up.
 However, it never really looked like things would slow down whatsoever.
-Just seven minutes into the second half, another Dembélé assist found Marco Reus streaming in unmarked to grab his second goal of the game.
+Just seven minutes into the second half, another Dembélé assist found Marco Reusing in unmarked to grab his second goal of the game.

 Yet there would be a response from Legia, who hit back through a classy counter.
 Michal Pazdan picked up the ball and quickly picked out Miroslav Radovic, and the forward make no mistake in playing Kucharczyk through on goal to slide home.
 The two sides continued to trade blows as they aimed to add to the scoreline.

 A final flurry of goals came in the last 10 minutes to put the game into the record books.
 It was a night to remember for Passlack, who grabbed his first Dortmund goal in a move made by Christian Pulisic.
 Nikolic added a fourth for Legia with a well-taken low strike, before Reus grabbed his third and BVB's eighth.

 Dortmund now just need a point in their final game against Real Madrid to ensure progression as group winners.
 Legia, on the other hand, will have to beat Sporting CP to seure their spot in the UEFA Europa League.